The easiest and most effective way to lose weight and keep it off is to focus on what you’re eating instead of how much

 9. Learn to “Lemonize”

 Add freshly squeezed lemon to water, tea, salads, chicken, fish, and vegetables for extra flavor.
 Lemons pack in health benefits by supporting weight loss, improving digestion, balancing pH, aiding detoxification, and providing a decent amount of vitamin C and potassium.

 10. Select Greens Over Grains

-Most people eat twice as many grains (especially refined grains) as they do greens, which should be the other way around.
-Eating more vegetables is a great way to increase fiber, vitamins, minerals, phytochemicals, and antioxidants into your daily diet.
-Include more veggies by juicing, adding to salads/snacks, and using for pasta, wraps, and rolls.
+Most people eat twice as many grains as they do greens, which should be the other way around.
+Eating more veggies is a great way to increase fiber, vitamins, minerals, phytochemicals, and antioxidants into your daily diet.
+Include more veg by juicing, adding to salads/snacks, and using for pasta, wraps, and rolls.

 11. Befriend Natural Fats

 Natural fats are your best friend for fat loss as they have zero effect on blood glucose levels.
 Fats also add flavor, decrease sugar cravings, promote satiation and increase nutrient absorption.
 Fats lower the glycemic load of any type of carb, meaning the sugar from that food enters the blood at a much slower rate.
 The lower the glycemic load, the better.
 Figure-friendly fats include avocado, coconut oil, walnuts, etc.

 12. Favor Fruit For Dessert

 Naturally sweet and packed with nutrients, antioxidants, and fiber, fruit helps reduce inflammation, curb cravings, and support weight loss.
 Try these delicious fruity dessert ideas.
 Dark chocolate is a good option, packed with polyphenols and magnesium.
 Highly recommended: Alter Eco dark chocolate bars.